Persistence of Natural Disasters on Children's Health: Evidence from the Great Kanto Earthquake of 1923

+In the same way, I show the results from specifications including the same additional control variables in equations~(\ref{eq2}) and (\ref{eq3}) in Tables~\ref{tab:rob_relief} and \ref{tab:rob_rail}, respectively.
+In Table~\ref{tab:rob_relief}, I report the results for the boys aged 6--8 given that all the estimates for the other subsamples are statistically insignificant (Table~\ref{tab:r_relief}).
+As shown in Table~\ref{tab:rob_relief}, the results are largely unchanged from those reported in Tables~\ref{tab:r_relief}.
+Similarly, Table~\ref{tab:rob_rail} confirms that the results are unchanged from those reported in Table~\ref{tab:r_rail}.

-\subsection{Time series plots of the birth and mortality measures}
+\subsubsection{Time Series Plots of the Birth and Mortality Measures}

 Figure~\ref{fig:ts_selection} shows the time series plots of the fetal death, infant mortality, and crude death rates between 1917 and 1929.
-The data on these rates are obtained from the 1917--1929 editions of the Vital Statistics of Japan (Statistics Bureau of the Cabinet 1920b--1930b).
-Figure~\ref{fig:tsfdr} and Figure~\ref{fig:tsimr} show the decreasing trend of the risk of fetal deaths and infant mortality during this period, as also shown by Schneider and Ogasawara (2018).
-Although the infant mortality rate seems to increase slightly in 1923, the increment was not greater as that observed in 1918, suggesting it is not systematic mortality selection due to the earthquake.
+The data on these rates are obtained from the 1917--1929 editions of the Vital Statistics of Japan; Statistics Bureau of the Cabinet, \textit{Nihonteikoku jink\=od\=otai [1917--1929 editions]}.
+Figure~\ref{fig:tsfdr} and~\ref{fig:tsimr} show the decreasing trend of the risk of fetal deaths and infant mortality during this period, as also shown by Schneider and Ogasawara, `Disease'.

+Regarding Figure~\ref{fig:tsimr}, although the infant mortality rate seems to increase slightly in 1923, the increment was not greater as that observed in 1918, suggesting it is not systematic mortality selection due to the earthquake.